All Episodes

 Yeah, thank you, Sean.

-Uh, but the the truth is you talked about all the journals who got it wrong.
+But the truth is, you talked about all the journals who got it wrong.

-I'd like to talk about all that got it right.
+I'd like to talk about all who got it right.

-And you were at the you were at the the front of the list there, but John Solomon and and Catherine Harrich and Greg and Byron York and Kim Strassel.
+And you were at the front of the list there, but John Solomon and Catherine Herridge and Greg and Byron York and Kim Stros.

-I mean, they're but literally there was only about maybe a dozen people in the whole town who were willing to do the hard work, dig in here and expose with this dossier and the top people at the FBI.
+But literally, there was only maybe a dozen people in the whole town who were willing to do the hard work, dig in here and expose this dossier and the top people at the FBI.

-So I want to commend you and so many people who who uh that that that key handful of people who are willing to do what journalists are supposed to do, dig in there and get the truth.
+So I want to commend you and so many people who, that key handful of people who are willing to do what journalists are supposed to do, dig in there and get the truth.

-Um we should celebrate them in spite of the fact that the most in that most people in that profession didn't do what they what they should have been doing.
+We should celebrate them in spite of the fact that most people in that profession didn't do what they should have been doing.

-Well, I agree, and then the question, Congressman Meadows is where do we go from here?
+And then the question, Congressman Meadows, is: where do we go from here?

 Well, Sean, there were two lies that were consistently told over the last two years.